There was a holy place made with the screens

 Pierced only by my child-like singing voice.

-Hidden so, I felt the weight of pain.
+I felt the weight of grieving and of pain.

-I felt my heart crack, struck by loss and grief
+I heardl my heart crack, struck by loss and grief

 Death had been there like a silent thief.